bazelbuild/rules_scala/docs/scala_import.md

 `scala_import` enables the use of precompiled Scala .jar files as dependencies for other Scala rules like `scala_library`, similar to `java_import` from Java rules.

+This rule reimplements `java_import` without support for ijars, which break Scala macros.
+Generally, ijars don’t help much for external dependencies, which rarely change.

 ## Attributes

 | Attribute name        | Description                                           |